jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-18-quarter-german-ale.markdown

 ---
-title: (Fermentation-in-Progress) I'm a &frac14; German Ale
+title: (Carbonation-in-Progress) I'm a &frac14; German Ale
 ---

 I'm looking to make several simple beers this summer that can appeal